meetshreya/Retail-Data-Warehouse--Data-Warehousing-and-Business-Intelligence/README.md

 This Repository contains

 1. Talend Jobs - Snapshots of all succesful jobs in creating Datawarehouse including a master job
-2. Jobs_Export - All jobs working script
-3. Table row counts - Row counts of each target table in Datawarehouse
+2. Table row counts - Row counts of each target table in Datawarehouse

 ## INFO:
 Tool Used : Talend, MSSQL, Oracle, MySQL, Postgres